caltechlibrary/or2018-building-at-the-edges/building-software-at-the-edges.md

 + csv2json, csvcleaner, csv2mdtable, csvfind, csvjoin, csv2xlsx
 + jsonjoin, jsonmunge, jsonrange (for iterating over JSON structures by value or key)
-+ string (various common string operations that are inconvient at times in Bash)
++ string (various common string operations that are inconvenient at times in Bash)
 + reldate (for calculating a relative date, e.g. -3 weeks ago)
 + xlsx2csv, xlsx2json for extracting sheets from an XLSX Workbook file